 And when you tell people about the General Service Conference held in New York every spring, where AA's biggest policy decisions are made, two things often surprise them.
 One is that the 93 elected delegates, sent by the groups, do not have to vote the way the groups tell them to.
 (See Concept Three.)
-Another is that up to a third of the people talking and voting at the Conference are not elected delegates, but instead are from the corporations - the Trustees, Directors, and even a few of those paid staff members.
-(If they don't believe you, show them the list of "Conference Members" in the back of the annual Conference report.
-Your GSR should have a copy.)
+And another is that up to a third of the people talking and voting at the Conference are not elected delegates, but instead are from the corporations - the Trustees, Directors, and even a few of those paid staff members.

 These two things - that delegates can vote as they think best, and that 1/3 of the Conference members are not delegates - seem to conflict with Tradition Two.
-If a Higher Power speaks through the groups, shouldn't the groups elect delegates who vote exactly as the groups tell them?
-And if someone like a trustee or staff worker doesn't represent a group conscience, why do we let them vote?
+If a Higher Power speaks through the groups, shouldn't the groups elect delegates who vote exactly as they are told?
+And if someone doesn't represent a group conscience, such as a trustee or staff worker, why do we let them vote?

-In his writing on Concept Four, Bill answered these questions with an imaginary scenario.
-Let's say that the groups elect delegates who are meek messengers, voting exactly as they are instructed by their Areas, and only these obedient robots can speak or vote at the Conference.
-Everyone else, from the corporate trustees and directors, to executives from Grapevine and AA World Services, to the dozen alcoholic staffers who handle tens of thousands of AA calls and emails every year, would be "called into committee meetings only to make suggestions and reports, answer questions, and receive orders."
-It's a strange image, of people not allowed to speak their minds, remotely controlled by the groups.
+In his writing on Concept Four, Bill answered with an imaginary scenario: the groups elect delegates who are meek messengers, voting exactly as they are instructed by their Areas, and only these obedient robots can speak or vote at the Conference.
+Everyone else, from the corporate trustees and directors, to executives from Grapevine and AA World Services, to the dozen alcoholic staffers who handle tens of thousands of our calls and emails every year, would be "called into committee meetings only to make suggestions and reports, answer questions, and receive orders."
+It's a strange image.